 7. Frequently Asked Questions (FAQs)

-- What can I use instead of cream cheese?
-You can try Greek yogurt, silken tofu, or vegan cream cheese as alternatives.
+- What can I use instead of cream cheese ?
+You could try Greek yogurt , silken tofu or vegan cream cheese .

-- How do I prevent my cheesecake from cracking?
-Bake the cheesecake in a water bath and ensure all ingredients are at room temperature before mixing.
+- How do I stop my cheesecake from cracking ?
+Bake in a water bath and use room-temp ingredients .

-- How long does cheesecake last in the fridge?
-It will remain fresh for about 5-7 days when stored properly.
+- How long does cheesecake last in the fridge ?
+About 5–7 days if stored right .

 Conclusion